Resolut/tg-bookstore-bot/README.md

-This is Telegram bot for the study fictional bookstore
+This is Telegram bot for the study fictional bookstore[pyproject.toml](pyproject.toml)